-Tart Cherry Lime Granita is an easy summer frozen dessert for beautiful hot days.
+Tart Cherry Lime Granita is an easy frozen summer dessert for beautiful hot days.
 It makes your taste buds happy and your mouth pucker.
+Use frozen tart cherries or fresh ones from the farmers market.

 Before you get started, it's good to know that all cherries are not created equal when it comes to a tart cherry granita.
 Make sure you know the difference between sweet and sour cherries before running to the store.